react-native-elements/react-native-elements/docs/customization.md

 ### Order of Styles

 What happens now if we want a `Button` that isn't raised?
-To do that we have to the understand the order in which styles are applied.
+To do that we have to understand the order in which styles are applied.

 > Internal > Theme > External